How to Decorate Your Christmas Tree Like a Pro

 *This post contains affiliate links.

-1. If You Haven’t Already, Find a Tree – I recommend selecting a tree that is about 6″ shorter than your ceiling height to make the grandest impact and to still leave enough room for your tree topper.
+1. If You Haven’t Already, Find a Tree – I recommend selecting a tree that’s 6″-12″ shorter than your ceiling height to make the grandest impact and to still leave enough room for a tree topper.

-- These days when Amazon 2-Day Shipping reigns, I really appreciate Wayfair’s 2-Day Shipping capability.
+- These days when Amazon 2-Day Shipping reigns, I really appreciate Wayfair’s quick shipping capability.
 A couple of my favorites are here and here.

-2. Choose a Theme – This could be based on color, style, or an actual motif.
-This year, I went ‘Rustic Glam’ with an emphasis on ‘Glam’ and my color palette is white, bronze-gold, silver, and brown.
+2. Choose a Theme – This could be based on color, style, or an actual theme.
+This year, I went ‘Rustic Glam’ with an emphasis on ‘Glam’ and my color palette is white, bronze, silver, and brown.
 Search the web for inspiration and make note of what you love!

-- Other Theme Ideas: “Let it Snow”, Christmas Candy Land, Gingerbread Tree, Woodland Christmas, Coastal Christmas, Rustic Farmhouse Tree
+- Other Theme Ideas: “Let it Snow”, Christmas Candy Land, Gingerbread Tree, Woodland Christmas, Coastal Christmas, Rustic Farmhouse Tree, Christmas Toy Land

 3. Take Note of How Many Lights and Ornaments You Will Need – Trust me, this works!
-By the time I was done decorating, I had the perfect amount of both:
+By the time I was done decorating, I had the perfect amount of both.
+My go-to lights are here.

 6. Anchor Ornaments – These are extra-large decorations that add an artistic element.
 Some ideas are lanterns, bird houses, or any oversized ornament.
 Always use odd numbers here, just as you would any time you are accessorizing in your home.